Mafia (TV series)

-Mafia is an Indian streaming television series released in the year 2020 directed by Birsa Dasgupta.The series is written by Aniruddha Dasgupta, Rohan Ghose and Aritra Sen. Mafia revolves around the story of a group of friends trying to discover their past as those events had a resonance in their present.
+Mafia is an Indian streaming television series released in the year 2020 directed by Birsa Dasgupta.The series is written by Aniruddha Dasgupta, Rohan Ghose and Aritra Sen. Mafia revolves around the story of a group of friends trying to discover their past as those events have a resonance in their present.
 They discover the truth through heinous acts exercised by them in the past.

 Premise

 Six friends and their partners embark on a bachelor party in the jungles of Madhupur.
 The group was inseparable during their college years, and Madhupur was their favorite weekend gig.
 But with time they grew apart.
 Betrayal, backstabbing and distrust led them on their separate ways.

 Five years after their friendship was laid rest in the very place they return, each with a hidden agenda of their own.
 Centering on the popular parlor game ‘Mafia’, this is a gruesome psychological thriller that will keep its viewers on the edge.
 The aspects of the game spill out onto the life of its players and they are forced to confront and pay for their crimes.